How Long Does The Divorce Process Last?

 How Complicated Divorce Can Become

-No two divorces are ever identical.
-Still, a good rule of thumb is, when estimating how long your divorce will take, the more complex your situation, the longer the divorce.
+A good rule of thumb is that when estimating how long your divorce will take, the more complex your situation, the longer the divorce.

-Don’t agree to an unfavorable deal simply to get out of a complicated divorce.
-What you do now has a huge impact going forward.
-Consider hiring a lawyer, or at least having an attorney look over your paperwork before you sign.
+But also, don’t agree to an unfavorable deal simply to get out of a long, complicated divorce.
+What you do now has a huge impact on the future.
+Consider hiring a lawyer, or at least have an attorney review your paperwork before you sign.
+Once a settlement is in place, it’s difficult to change, so take the time to do things right.

 Leave a Reply